nadaahmed2001/Ecommerce-ASP.NET-MVC-Application/README.md

    git clone https://github.com/nadaahmed2001/Ecommerce-ASP.NET-MVC-Application

 2. Open the project in your preferred development environment (e.g., Visual Studio).
 3. Update the database connection settings in the appsettings.json file.
-Change the server name and database name accordingly:
+Change the server name and database name accordingly: (Also I have added a backup file for the database you can restore it but this is optional)
      ```bash
     "ConnectionStrings": {
         "DefaultConnection": "Server=your-server-name;Database=your-database-name;Trusted_Connection=True;MultipleActiveResultSets=true"